2020/21 | Conestoga College

 In order to comply with privacy laws, students must provide written consent prior to any faculty, staff or administrator acting as a referee.
 Students have the right to inspect and review reference letters unless they waive their right in writing.
 If a student waives the right to inspect and review a copy of any written references, the referee can send the reference letter directly to the employer, educational institution, or organization.
 This may be required in certain circumstances if a letter is to be provided.
 For example, a requesting institution may require reference letters be sent directly from the referee to the institution in a sealed and signed envelope.
 If the student does not waive the right to review, this fact may be noted in the reference letter.
 Please note that faculty, staff, and administrators always have the right to not provide a reference or recommendation in any scenario.
 This is especially the case if the reference or recommendation is outside of their scope of practice.

 Program Handbooks may contain additional School-specific guidelines related to reference letters and recommendations.

 Safety and Security Services

-Safety and Security Services provides 24-hour security at the Cambridge (Fountain Street), Doon (Kitchener), and Waterloo campuses, and daytime/evening/weekend security at the Guelph campus.
-Concerns or offences may be reported to Safety and Security Services.
+Security is available 24/7 at the Cambridge campus (Fountain Street), Doon campus (Kitchener), Waterloo campus, DTK campus, Brantford campus and daytime/evening/weekend security at the Guelph campus.
+Concerns or offences may be reported to Campus Safety.

 Walk Safe Escort and Patrol Service

 Any form of violence is not tolerated at Conestoga.
-Any incident of violence must be reported immediately in accordance with this policy to Security Services.
+Any incident of violence must be reported immediately to Campus Safety.